 Purpose and Character of Use

-If your intent is to profit from the use of the material, then the purpose of such use weights against its fair use.
+If your intent is to profit from the use of the material, then the purpose of such use weighs against its fair use.
 Since the copyright protects the material, you cannot profit from its use.

 Type of Material Being Copied

 Copyright protects materials that have some degree of creativity.
-However, if the material is created by a machine, i.e. a graph created in an excel spreadsheet in which several formulas were used to gather the information, then this type of material is not protected by copyright since it is factual.
+However, if the material is created by a machine, i.e., a graph created in an excel spreadsheet in which several formulas were used to gather the information, then this type of material is not protected by copyright since it is factual.
 For that reason, people can more freely copy from factual works than fictional works such as musicals, books, or songs.
 In addition, someone can defend against fair use by copying material from a published book rather than an unpublished one since the fair use scope is much narrower for unpublished books.